openrocket/openrocket/docs/source/setup/getting_started.rst

 Adding a Launch Guide
 ^^^^^^^^^^^^^^^^^^^^^

-OpenRocket includes two styles of launch guides, ''Rail Buttons'' and a ''Launch Lug''.
-Because of the diameter of the body tube, a ''Launch Lug'' will be used for this design.
+OpenRocket includes two styles of launch guides, **Rail Buttons** and a **Launch Lug**.
+Because of the diameter of the body tube, a **Launch Lug** will be used for this design.
 As with fins, launch guides attach to another component, in this case the body tube.

-You should now be able to open the ''Launch Lug configuration'' window without assistance.
-So, open your ''Launch Lug configuration'' window, and change the specifications to match those shown below.
+You should now be able to open the **Launch Lug configuration** window without assistance.
+So, open your **Launch Lug configuration** window, and change the specifications to match those shown below.

 .. figure:: /img/setup/getting_started/11.06.02.Rocket_Build.Launch_Lug.png